 This is the expression derived by Walker and Wax.\cite{Walker1946} We next consider boundary conditions applicable to this differential equation.

-First, at $x=0$, we can equate the current and voltage of Eq.~(\ref{eq:formBeforeTaper}), corresponding to the region before the taper, to the current and voltage of Eq.~(\ref{eq:formOfTheTaper}), corresponding to the subregion of $n=1$, just inside the taper.
+First, at $x=0$, we can equate the current and voltage of Eqs.~(\ref{eq:formBeforeTaper}), corresponding to the region before the taper, to the current and voltage of Eqs.~(\ref{eq:formOfTheTaper}), corresponding to the subregion of $n=1$, just inside the taper.
 As $\Delta x \rightarrow 0$ the result is

 where the reflection coefficient of the input line is $\rho_1(\omega)=-A^{(-)}_1(\omega)/A^{(+)}_1(\omega)$ and, similarly, the reflection coefficient of the taper at $x=0$ is $\rho(0,\omega)=-A^{(-)}(0,\omega)/A^{(+)}(0,\omega)$.
 If we divide the first equation into the second and solve for $\rho_1(\omega)$ we find